Arab–Byzantine wars: Early Abbasids

-The Arabs did not relinquish their designs on Asia Minor and in 838 began another invasion, sacking the city of Amorion.
+The Arabs did not relinquish their designs on Asia Minor and in 838 began another invasion, sacking the city of Amorium.

 Sicily, Italy and Crete

 While a relative equilibrium reigned in the East, the situation in the western Mediterranean was irretrievably altered when the Aghlabids began their slow conquest of Sicily in the 820s.
 Using Tunisia as their launching pad, the Arabs started by conquering Palermo in 831, Messina in 842, Enna in 859, culminating in the capture of Syracuse in 878.
-Separately, in around 827, a band of Andalusians expelled from Alexandria by the Abbasids arrived in Crete.
+Separately, in around 827, a band of exiled Andalusians expelled from Alexandria by the Abbasids arrived in Crete.
 The Andalusians established their main city and fortress at Chandax, which later became their capital once they had subdued the Byzantine territory, establishing the Emirate of Crete.